vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 ---
 title: How Deep Neural Networks Learn
-description: Notes that pull together Superposition, Memorization, Double Descent, Ensembling to get insights.
+description: Notes on Superposition, Memorization, Regularization, Double Descent, Model Ensembling to get insights.
 categories: ml
 image: /images/classroom-neural-network-training.png
 date: 2023-08-25
 last_modified_at: 2023-08-27
 layout: post
 permalink: /:categories/:title
+my_related_post_paths:
+- _posts/2022-09-01-Multimodal-Image-Text-Classification.md
+- _posts/2022-05-14-neural-data-compression.md
+- _posts/2022-10-23-Neural-Network-Pruning-Explained.md
+- _posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md
+- _posts/2020-11-29-Lambda-Networks-Transform-Self-Attention.md
+- _posts/2021-02-07-submodularity-in-ranking-summarization-and-self-attention.md
+- _posts/2022-04-18-Understand-Large-Language-Models-like-ChatGPT.md
 ---

 ![neural network drawn on a blackboard in a class room](/images/classroom-neural-network-training.png)

-Deep neural networks have multi-layer structure.
+Deep neural network consumes input numbers, passes them through multi-layer neural network calculation, and produces a prediction.
+The loss function provides error how each sample differs from the desired prediction target.
-Gradient descent is used to propagate corrections backwards through the layers.
+Gradient descent calculates corrections to the network backwards through the layers.
+The actions in between the layers before the output, which form arrays of numbers (vectors), are called [embeddings (representations)](/ml/Embeddings-in-Machine-Learning-Explained).

 ## Gradient Descent Intuition
 Gradient descent calculates weight corrections (gradients) with backpropagation algorithm.
-Backpropagation takes the distance from the correct results, and calculates gradients (derivatives) starting from the results and iterating through neural network layers back.
+Backpropagation takes the distance from the correct results, and calculates gradients (derivatives) starting from the output results and iterating through neural network layers back to the input.
 Because deep neural networks have layered structure, backpropagation uses chain-rule and analytical derivatives for known functions.
+Backpropagation changes the neural weights in the opposite direction of the gradient with a small learning step.
-Backpropagation increases or decreases reliance on neuron outputs in proportion to their influence on pointing towards the true label.
+In this way, backpropagation increases or decreases reliance on neuron outputs in proportion to their influence on pointing towards the false label.

-## What is Overfitting and Memorization?
+## What is Overfitting and Memorization and Regularization?

 Overfitting refers to when model has **low training set loss, but high testing-set loss**.
 For example, if a model has sufficient capacity and "insufficient regularization", it may memorize training data.